Use this service to estimate how much Income Tax you should have paid for a previous tax year.

 - your earnings, before and after tax - get this from your P60

-- any savings - get this from your bank statements
+- any savings - get this from your bank statements or annual statement from your bank or building society

 - any Gift Aid donations you’ve made to charity

-Who can’t get an estimate online
+Who cannot get an estimate online

 - get taxable state benefits